Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 When are antibiotics prescribed for a cold?

-With a common cold, it is pointless to take antibiotics, since the disease is of viral origin, but often respiratory infections are complicated by bacterial pathologies - antibiotics are indispensable here.
+For a common cold, there is no point in taking antibiotics, since the disease is of viral origin, but often respiratory infections are complicated by bacterial pathologies - here you cannot do without antibiotics.

 When to take antibiotics for a cold: